mnorbi/soft-eng-interview-prep/topics/system-architecture.md

 - Each ping/ack message sent between random nodes adds information about new and left/failed nodes.
 - Because pings are sent randomly, nodes will learn about new/failing nodes at different times => eventually (weakly) consistent.
 - Ping + piggybacking state updates = membership protocol.

+# System architecture design canvas
+- Step 1: Requirements clarifications: Always ask questions to find the exact scope of the problem you are solving.
+- Step 2: System interface definition: Define what APIs are expected from the system.
+This will also ensure if you haven’t gotten any requirement wrong.
+- Step 3: Back-of-the-envelope estimation: It’s always a good idea to estimate the scale of the system you are going to design.
+- Step 4: Define data model: Although it is not required early on, this will clarify how data will flow among different components of the system and later will also guide you towards data partitioning.
+- Step 5: High-level design: Draw a block diagram with 5-6 boxes representing core components of your system.
+- Step 6: Detailed design: Dig deeper into 2-3 components; interviewers feedback should always guide you towards which parts of the system he wants you to explain further.
+- Step 7: Bottlenecks: Try to discuss as many bottlenecks (and different approaches to mitigate them) as possible.